ktgnair/ktgnair.github.io/README.md

 **About Me:**

-_Just the person who wants to share the knowledge he gained.
+_Just a person who wants to share the knowledge he gained.
 I decided to use GitHub Pages as this is the largest opensource community to do so._